Paintings by Adolf Hitler

-Adolf Hitler, dictator of Germany from 1933 to 1945, was also a painter.
-He produced hundreds of works and sold his paintings and postcards to try to earn a living during his Vienna years (1908–1913).
-Despite little success professionally, he continued to paint throughout his life.
+Adolf Hitler, the dictator of Nazi Germany from 1933 until his death in 1945, was a painter in his youth.
+While living in Vienna between 1908 and 1913, Hitler worked as a professional artist and produced hundreds of works, to little commercial or critical success.

-A number of his paintings were recovered after the Second World War and have been sold at auction for tens of thousands of dollars.
-Others were seized by the United States Army and are still held by its government.
-General opinion on his work is mixed; it has been criticized as being cold and unfeeling, with many arguing that Hitler had greater talent as an architect, demonstrated by how he addressed architecture in his paintings as compared to other details such as trees or people.
+A number of the paintings were recovered after World War II and sold at auctions.
+Others were seized by the United States Army and are still in U.S. government possession.

-Style and influences
+Style

-Hitler's style was very calculated when representing architecture in his paintings.
-Instead of progressing in his artistic influence, his works copied the artists of the nineteenth century and other masters.
-He claimed to be the synthesis of many artistic movements but drew primarily from Greco Roman classicism, the Italian Renaissance, and Neoclassicism.
-He liked the technical ability of these artists, as well as the comprehensible symbolism.
+Hitler's preferred subject was architecture, which he represented using "an amalgam of conventional styles".
+Instead of progressing, his works copied from nineteenth century and other artists.
+He drew primarily from Greco-Roman classicism, the Italian Renaissance, and Neoclassicism.
+He liked the technical ability displayed by this art as well as the comprehensible symbolism.
 He called Rudolf von Alt his greatest teacher.
-The two show similar subject matter and use of color.
+Both Hitler and von Alt exhibited an interest in similar subject matter and use of color.

 History

 Artistic ambition

-In his 1925 autobiography Mein Kampf, Adolf Hitler described how, in his youth, he wanted to become a professional artist, but his dreams were ruined because he failed the entrance exam of the Academy of Fine Arts Vienna.
+In his 1925 autobiography Mein Kampf (My Struggle), Hitler described how, in his youth, he wanted to become a professional artist, but his dreams were ruined because he failed the entrance exam of the Academy of Fine Arts Vienna.
 Hitler was rejected twice by the institute, once in 1907 and again in 1908.
 In his first examination, he had passed the preliminary portion which was to draw two of the assigned iconic or Biblical scenes, in two sessions of three hours each.
 The second portion was to provide a previously prepared portfolio for the examiners.
 It was noted that Hitler's works contained too few heads.
 The institute considered that he had more talent in architecture than in painting.
 One of the instructors, sympathetic to his situation and believing he had some talent, suggested that he apply to the academy's School of Architecture.
 However, that would have required returning to secondary school from which he had dropped out and to which he was unwilling to return.
+Although Hitler became a painter and never practiced architecture, he came to regard painting as "mere subsistence work" and considered architecture his true calling.

-According to a conversation in August 1939 before the outbreak of World War II, published in the British War Blue Book, Hitler told British ambassador Nevile Henderson, "I am an artist and not a politician.
+According to a conversation in August 1939, one month before the outbreak of World War II, published in The British War Blue Book, Hitler told British ambassador Nevile Henderson, "I am an artist and not a politician.
 Once the Polish question is settled, I want to end my life as an artist."